 10.62.1 General

 Segmentation and reassembly is established for a particular TID only through the use of an ADDBA Request and ADDBA Response frame exchange that includes the SAR Configuration element.
-Segmentation and reassembly shall not be used under an Unsolicited Block ack agreement.
+Segmentation and reassembly shall not be used under an unsolicited block ack agreement.

 Instruct the Editor to add this paragraph before the last paragraph in Section 10.25.2: